SAP-samples/teched2022-DA262/exercises/ex1/README.md

 4. Check that the data types were correctly detected and click on "Deploy". <br> ![Get Data Product](/exercises/ex1/images/5.png) <br>
 5. Repeat these steps for all your files.

+**XXX**
+## Skip Step - Get My Companies Sales Data

+In the resource package, you can find the data in CSV files and models in JSON.
+The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please do it now.

+1. Get the Resource Package from git.
+The files are in the [DA262_Resource.zip](DA262_Resource.zip) in this GitHub Repo.

+2. Import the Teched2022_DA262.json into your space.

+Once completed and the deployment was successful you should see four objects.
+ The objects are a very simplified form of sales reporting.
+Consisting only out of Sales Data and Product Master Data.
+The Data comes in through Remote Tables, on top of each remote table is a view, a Dimension View for the master data and an Analytical DataSet view for the sales data.
+The sales data associate the product dimension.
+The product dimension has one level-based hierarchy defined uses Group -> Brand -> Model levels.
+For simplicity there is no customer information in the data, also the time dimension holds only a single day, as it is not important for this exercise.

+1. Get the Resource Package from git. xxx
+In the resource package, you can find the data in CSV files and models in JSON.
+The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please do it now.
+2. Import the Teched2022_DA262.json into your space.
+**xxx**

 ## Exercise 1.2 - Import table from SAP S/4 HANA